Latest News

 Delhi limits vehicles and office attendance to curb pollution

-The authorities in India's capital Delhi took strict measures to combat?pollution on Wednesday.
-These included a ban on cars that did not meet the latest emission control standards and regulations governing attendance at private and government offices.
+The authorities in India's capital Delhi took strict measures to combat pollution on Wednesday.
+These included a ban on cars that did not meet the 'latest emission control standards and regulations on attendance at private and government offices.

-The curbs prohibit the entry of older diesel trucks in the city.
-They suspend construction including public projects and mandate hybrid schools.
+The curbs prohibit the entry of diesel trucks older than 15 years into the city.
+They also suspend construction including public projects and mandate hybrid education.

-Mishra, at a Delhi press conference, said that all construction workers registered, including many who earn daily wages, would receive compensation of 10000 rupees ($110).
+Mishra, at a Delhi press conference, said that all construction workers, including many who earn daily wages, will receive compensation of 10000 rupees ($110).

-The government imposed strict anti-pollution standards on Tuesday for vehicles in the city.
-Vehicles that do not meet the latest emission control standard are banned.
+The government imposed strict anti-pollution regulations for vehicles in the city on Tuesday.
+Vehicles that do not meet the latest emission standards are banned.

-Winter pollution is a problem for 'Delhi' and its suburbs.
-Cold, dense air traps pollutants from vehicles, construction sites, and burning crops in neighbouring states.
-The resultant levels of pollution are among the highest anywhere in the world, exposing residents to respiratory problems.
+Delhi's winter pollution is a problem every year.
+Cold, dense air traps the emissions of vehicles, construction sites, and burning crops in neighbouring states.
+This causes the levels to rise to the highest in the entire world, exposing residents to respiratory problems.

-A thick layer of smog covers the area that is home to over 30 million people.
-The AQI reaches high levels, reaching 450.
+The area is covered with a thick layer smog, and the AQI reaches levels of the high 450s.
 A reading below 50 is considered good.
 Reporting by Tanvi mehta and Editing by Raju goplakrishnan. $1 = 90.3180 Indian Rupees.

 (source: Reuters)